 Asparagus also does not mind being planted next to tomatoes in fact they have a beneficial relationship with basil, parley, strawberries, cilantro and dill.
 It is also a heavy feeder and enjoys regular deep watering.
 Try regularly feeding your asparagus bone meal and fish emulsion fertilizer.

-In the fall, leave the wispy fern-like asparagus leaves and let them die off.
+In the fall, leave the wispy fern-like leaves and let them die off.
 Trim them back early the following spring.
 This ensures that the nutrients from the leaves are reabsorbed back into the plants.
 The asparagus beetle is their biggest pest and they can be treated organically with neem oil.
-Asparagus crowns if properly cared for can live for years in the garden.
+Crowns if properly cared for can live for years in the garden.

 Photo Credit: Tilly’s Nest